 A vaccine reducing malaria episodes

-The first vaccine candidate completed a Phase 1b clinical trial in Tanzania in close collaboration with the Swiss Tropical and Public Health Institute.
+The first vaccine candidate with two malaria antigens completed a Phase 1b clinical trial in Tanzania in close collaboration with the Swiss Tropical and Public Health Institute.
 The clinical trial study confirmed that the company's virosome-based vaccine was well tolerated and safe for adults and children as young as 5 years of age.
 The vaccine induced specific antibodies against the key AMA-1 and CSP-1 Malaria antigens in semi-immune subjects, lasting up to 12 months for the CSP-1.
-Overall the vaccine reduced the malaria episodes by 50%. (link to publication)
+Overall the vaccine reduced the malaria episodes by 50%.
+See more

 The first initial results from the study showed that the virosome vaccine candidates, at the highest dose tested, generate high antibody titers against the required antigens and they were able to significantly reduce (97-100%) the transmission of the Plasmodium falciparum parasite.